Jury convicts former Kentucky officer of using excessive force on Breonna Taylor during deadly raid

 The 12-member jury returned the late-night verdict after clearing Brett Hankison earlier in the evening on a charge that he used excessive force on Taylor's neighbors.

 Some members of the jury were in tears as the verdict was read around 9:30 p.m.
-Friday.
-They had earlier indicated to the judge in two separate messages that they were deadlocked on the charge of using excessive force Taylor but chose to continue deliberating.
-The six man, six woman jury deliberated for more than 20 hours over three days.
+They had earlier indicated to the judge in two separate messages that they were deadlocked on the charge of using excessive force on Taylor, but chose to continue deliberating.
+The six-man, six-woman jury deliberated for more than 20 hours over three days.

+Taylor’s mother, Tamika Palmer, celebrated the verdict with friends outside the federal courthouse, saying: “It took a lot of time.
+It took a lot of patience.
+It was hard.
+The jurors took their time to really understand that Breonna deserved justice.”

+In a statement posted to social media Saturday, the Louisville Metro Police Department said that it respects the jury's verdict and that since 2020, it has improved training, practices and policies and implemented reforms emphasizing "accountability and thorough investigations."

 Hankison fired 10 shots into Taylor's glass door and windows during the raid, but didn't hit anyone.
 Some shots flew into a next-door neighbor's adjoining apartment.

+Bernice King, the daughter of Martin Luther King Jr., called the verdict "a long-awaited moment of accountability."

+“While it cannot restore Breonna to her family, it represents a crucial step in the pursuit of justice and a reminder that no one should be above the law,” King said in a social media post Friday night.

-A separate jury deadlocked on federal charges against Hankison last year, while in 2022, a jury acquitted Hankison on state charges of wanton endangerment.
+A separate jury deadlocked on federal charges against Hankison last year, and he was acquitted on state charges of wanton endangerment in 2022.

 Hankison, 48, argued throughout the trial that he was acting to protect his fellow officers after Taylor's boyfriend, Kenneth Walker, fired on them when they broke down Taylor's door with a battering ram.

-This jury had sent a note on Thursday to U.S. District Judge Rebecca Grady Jennings asking whether they needed to know if Taylor was alive as Hankison fired his shots.
+This jury sent a note on Thursday to the judge asking whether they needed to know if Taylor was alive as Hankison fired his shots.

 That was a point of contention during closing arguments, when Hankison’s attorney Don Malarcik told the jury that prosecutors must “prove beyond a reasonable doubt that Ms. Taylor was alive” when Hankison fired.